lblod/frontend-burgernabije-besluitendatabank/README.md

 ## Reference

+### Repo rename

+The repo was renamed from `frontend-burgernabije-besluitendatabank` to `frontend-lokaalbeslist` this was done after the rebrand of the project.
+If you encounter an error it may be because your local repo is still pointing to the old repo.

 ### Feature flags

 Feature flags are used to enable/disable features in the application.
 They are defined in [config/environment.js](config/environment.js).